IppClub/Dora-Wa/README.md

       wa build -optimize
       ```

     - Upload it to engine to run.
 From Dora SSR Web IDE, Open the right-click menu of the game resource tree on the created folder `Hello`.
-Click on the menu item `Upload` and choose the compiled WASM file named `init.wasm` to upload.
+Click on the menu item `Upload` and choose the compiled WASM file named `output/init.wasm` to upload.

-    - Or use a helper script [upload.py](upload.py) with commad `python3 upload.py 192.168.3.1 Hello` inside your Wa project folder to upload WASM file.
+    - Or use the helper script [upload.py](upload.py) with commad `python3 upload.py 192.168.3.1 Hello` inside your Wa project folder to upload WASM file.
 The IP address is the Dora SSR Web IDE address.

 3. Step 3: Run the game